Best LLMs for coding: developer favorites

 Many developers use multiple models through platforms like Cursor or specialized IDE integrations like Codex CLI – leveraging different models' strengths for specific coding tasks rather than relying on a single LLM for every task.

-- Code completion and FIM: Claude 3.7 Sonnet provides excellent code completion with its advanced pattern recognition, adapting precisely to existing code styles and maintaining consistency.
-OpenAI’s most advanced LLMs are also often used as a go-to for code completion.
+- Code completion and FIM: Claude Sonnet 4.5 provides exceptional code completion with advanced pattern recognition, adapting precisely to existing code styles.
+GPT-5 is also frequently used for fast, high-quality completion.

-- Algorithm development: DeepSeek R1 is particularly strong for mathematically intensive algorithms and optimization problems
+- Algorithm development: DeepSeek R1 and GLM-4.6 are particularly strong for mathematically intensive algorithms and optimization problems

-- Security auditing: OpenAI's GPT-4.1 and o3 series demonstrate superior capabilities in identifying security vulnerabilities
+- Security auditing: GPT-5 and Claude models demonstrate superior capabilities in identifying security vulnerabilities

 - Documentation generation: Gemini 2.5 Pro with its thought summarization features creates exceptionally clear and comprehensive documentation

-- Multi-language projects: Models with strong cross-language capabilities like GPT-4o help with projects spanning multiple programming languages
+- Multi-language projects: Models with strong cross-language capabilities like GPT-5 and Gemini 2.5 Pro help with projects spanning multiple programming languages

-- Educational settings: More affordable options like o3-mini or DeepSeek's distilled models provide excellent learning tools
+- Educational settings: More affordable options like GPT-5 mini, GLM-4.6, or DeepSeek's distilled models provide excellent learning tools

 Aside from developer’s preferences, you can get an idea of how good an LLM is at coding with industry benchmarks.